gregordimi/merim-bg-landing/docs/06-dashboard-guide.md

 3. **Limit result sets**: Use TOP N, pagination, or filters to reduce data volume
 4. **Avoid time dimensions in aggregates**: For charts like CategoryRangeChart, remove time dimensions if not needed
 5. **Use WebSocket transport**: Enabled by default for real-time updates
+6. **Leverage ChartWrapper**: Built-in chart types (area/bar) are optimized and consistent
+7. **Use useStableQuery**: Prevents unnecessary re-queries with stable dependency arrays

 ### Debugging